 Our on-going research uses genetically-tractable mouse models to addresses two main issues: 1) how heritable differences in the ability to inhibit reward-seeking actions ("impulsivity") mediates susceptibility for initiating drug and/or alcohol use and 2) how the pharmacological effects of drugs and alcohol, once consumed, further disrupt inhibitory control.

 Whether discovering candidate genes and gene expression networks that mark impulsivity-related susceptibility to addiction or monitoring the neurochemical changes that mediate the progressive neuroadapations elicited by drugs, we are trying to identify new mechanisms that can be the targets for interventions aimed at restoring individual control over drug use.

-Dr. Jentsch will be accepting graduate students for the Fall 2015 class.
+Dr. Jentsch is accepting graduate students from the Fall 2015 incoming class.

 His work on the neuroscience of substance abuse has been recognized by the 2010 Joseph Cochin Young Investigator Award from the College on the Problems of Drug Dependence and the 2011 Jacob P. Waletzky Award for Innovative Research on Drug Abuse and Alcoholism from the Society for Neuroscience.

 In addition to maintaining an active research and teaching program focused on behavioral neuroscience, neurogenetics and psychopharmacology, he has played a national role in scientific advocacy around the issue of humane use of animals in biomedical research and discovery.
 He formed the group Pro-test for Science and contributes to the mission of several research advocacy groups, including Speaking of Research and Americans for Medical Progress.

 His efforts to promote scientific advocacy have been recognized by the 2012 Award for Scientific Freedom and Responsibility from the American Association for the Advancement of Science.